 There are many schools in our military that require some sort of swimming or water survival test.
-They teach everything from basic to the most advanced skills about water confidence depending on your military branch and whether or not you're in a special ops school.
-There are many ways to improve your confidence in the water, and most require you to be in a pool more often than not, but some techniques can actually be practiced and honed without a big lap pool to swim in.
+They teach everything from basic to the most advanced skills about water confidence, depending on your military branch and whether you're in a Special Ops school.
+There are many ways to improve your confidence in the water, and most require you to be in a pool more often than not, but some techniques can be practiced and honed without a big, lap pool to swim in.

 Here is a list of eight ways to improve your water confidence.

-There is nothing like swimming as a sport to improve your water ability, technique, and confidence.
-However, being a non-swimming athlete is fine as long as you make time in your training day to prepare for various skills relating to military swimming.
-Skills like basic and advanced conditioning, swimming with fins, treading water, drown-proofing, and perfecting your techniques in all strokes will be tested in your military future.
+There is nothing like swimming as a sport to improve your water ability, technique and confidence.
+However, being a non-swimming athlete is fine as long as you make time in your training day to prepare for various skills related to military swimming.
+Skills like basic and advanced conditioning, swimming with fins, treading water, drownproofing and perfecting your techniques in all strokes will be tested in your military future.

-If you are a decent swimmer, but need to improve your technique or conditioning, you will need a pool and some form of coaching.
-Local swim coaches, friends with like goals (special ops, life guarding, etc.), and training videos that can be easily found on YouTube can all help.
+If you are a decent swimmer but need to improve your technique or conditioning, you will need a pool and some form of coaching.
+Local swim coaches, friends with similar goals (Special Ops, lifeguarding, etc.), and training videos on YouTube can help.
 Just search the skills you seek to learn and practice them.

-There are many videos on the combat swimmer stroke, underwater swims, and swimming workouts.
-Many others discuss actual workouts that will help you master the proper techniques and practice the skills that will help you get comfortable in the water using the Combat Swimmer Stroke (CSS).
-Check out videos of people learning how to swim freestyle or crawl stroke, breast stroke, and even elementary back stroke.
-All of these will help you master proper body position in the water, and as you get better you can start to add distance to the training and actually call it a workout.
+There are many videos on the combat swimmer stroke, underwater swims and swimming workouts.
+Many others discuss workouts that will help you master the proper techniques and practice the skills that will help you get comfortable in the water using the combat swimmer stroke (CSS).
+Check out videos of people learning how to swim the freestyle or crawl stroke, breaststroke, and even the elementary backstroke.
+All of these will help you master proper body position in the water, and as you get better, you can start to add distance to the training and call it a workout.
 Once you are doing swim workouts, you are well on your way to building comfort in the water.

 People often go into water treading events and tests thinking that treading water is easy.
 Because of this, they are not mentally prepared for the challenge of vertical swimming.
-It is easy if you have some body fat to keep you afloat, but if you are fairly lean, you will find that treading water is work – just as hard, or harder, than swimming.
-Treading water is a great workout and you can adjust using legs only, or arms only, through the 20-30 minute "vertical swimming" workout.
+It is easy if you have some body fat to keep you afloat, but if you are fairly lean, you will find that treading water is work -- just as hard, or harder, than swimming.
+Treading water is a great workout and you can adjust using legs only, or arms only, through the 20- to 30-minute "vertical swimming" workout.
 If you want to make this workout harder, just add weight.
-A small 10-15lb weight is plenty to challenge the best at treading water.
-I often will do the tread workout if I'm in a hotel pool that is too small or too warm to do laps in.
+A 10- to 15-pound weight is plenty to challenge the best at treading water.
+I often will do the tread workout if I'm in a hotel pool that is too small or too warm in which to do laps.

 There are many schools available to civilians that require and teach the skills of water confidence.
-Taking a PADI or NAUI SCUBA diving course is good option if you are considering a future career in military diving or special ops.
-I had a SCUBA certification prior to BUDS, and that helped me during dive phase.
-Being a life guard adds another level of water competency to your skillset.
-Being able to save someone in the water will require you to be able to first save yourself and be confident in your abilities to help others in potentially dangerous situations.
+Taking a PADI or NAUI SCUBA diving course is a good option if you are considering a future career in military diving or Special Ops.
+I had a SCUBA certification prior to BUD/S, and that helped me during dive phase.
+Being a lifeguard adds another level of water competency to your skillset.
+Saving someone in the water will require you to save yourself first and be confident in your abilities to help others in potentially dangerous situations.

 6. Join a Fitness Center with a Pool